Skip to content

 1. Open the Amazon EC2 console.

-3. Select the volume from the list.
-Note the current Availability Zone of your volume.
+3. Select the volume from the list, and then note the current Availability Zone of your volume.

 5. (Optional) Enter a Description for the snapshot.

-7. Under Elastic Block Store, select Snapshots, and then select your newly created snapshot.
+7. In the navigation pane, choose Snapshots, and then select your snapshot.

 8. (Optional) To avoid latency issues, turn on Amazon EBS fast snapshot restore on your snapshot.
 Or, manually initialize your Amazon EBS volume after creation.

-10. From the Availability Zone dropdown list, select the same Availability Zone of your current volume.
+10. Choose Availability Zone, and then select the same Availability Zone as your current volume.

-11. If the source snapshot is unencrypted, then under Encryption, select Encrypt this volume.
+11. If you didn't encrypt the source snapshot, then under Encryption, choose Encrypt this volume.
+If you encrypted the snapshot, then this option isn't available.

-12. From the KMS key dropdown list, choose the encryption key.
+12. Choose KMS key, and then choose the encryption key.

 Related information